-The slight decrease in revenue for the year was mainly driven by the decrease in average selling price of both paper packaging product and paper based stationery product (while the sales volume remained relatively stable in 2019) by approximately 5% from 2018 to 2019, in tandem with the decrease in average purchase price of paper roll (per metric tonne ("MT")) from 2018 to 2019.
+The decrease was further supported by the decrease in average selling price of both paper packaging product and paper based stationery product by approximately 2% from 2019 to 2020, which was in tandem with the decrease in average purchase price of paper roll (per MT) from 2019 to 2020.
 Paper roll is the highest cost component of both the paper packaging and paper based stationery products.
-This is demonstrated by the decline in our Group's cost of goods sold by approximately RM 25.171 million or 8% from RM 307.867 million for 2018 to RM 282.696 million for 2019.
+This was demonstrated by the decline in our Group's cost of goods sold by approximately RM 18.470 million or 7% from RM 282.696 million for 2019 to RM 264.226 million for 2020.

-Despite the weak business climate, consistent sales volume of both corrugated boards and carton boxes were secured from existing customers from varied customer bases.
-On overall, the gross profit margin of the Group improved from 12% in 2018 to 15% in 2019, primarily due to the positive impact consequent to the greater reduction in costs of sales as compared to reduction in revenue generated by the Group from 2018 to 2019, as a result of leveraging on the arbitrage between the reduction in average purchase price of raw materials, i.e. paper rolls over the reduction in average selling price as explained above.
+On overall, the gross profit margin of the Group improved marginally from 15% in 2019 to 16% in 2020, primarily due to the positive impact consequent to the greater reduction in costs of goods sold as compared to reduction in revenue generated by the Group from 2019 to 2020, as a result of leveraging on the arbitrage between the reduction in average purchase price of raw materials, i.e. paper rolls over the reduction in average selling price as explained above.